m7medA/forkify/README.md

 ## Usage

 1. **Search for Recipes:**

    - Enter a keyword in the search bar and press Enter.
    - Browse through the search results to find a recipe you like.

 2. **View Recipe Details:**

    - Click on a recipe from the search results to view its details.
    - The recipe details page will show ingredients, cooking instructions, and more.

 3. **Add a Recipe:**

    - Click on the "Add Recipe" button in the navigation bar.
    - Fill in the recipe details and submit the form to add your recipe.

 4. **Bookmark a Recipe:**
    - Click on the bookmark icon to save a recipe to your bookmarks.
    - Access your bookmarked recipes from the bookmarks section.

-## Acknowledgements

-- This project is part of the Complete JavaScript Course by Jonas Schmedtmann.
-- Recipe data is fetched from the [Forkify API](https://forkify-api.herokuapp.com/).